maciejmika/backbase_exercise/README.md

 I created 2 test files with 5 tests in total, for sign-In and article features.

 ## How to run
+##### Required:
+-  Java 17
+- Maven 3.8.3

-run below commands:
+#### to run tests, execute below commands:
 1. 'mvn clean install -DskipTests' in main directory
 2. 'mvn clean test allure:report' inside 'rest-assured_tests' directory

-To generate and open allure report, first add absolute path of allure/bin folder (which should be located in "/rest-assured_tests/.allure/allure-2.14.0/bin") to PATH Environment Variable, then run:
+To generate and open allure report, first add absolute path of allure/bin folder (which should be located in "/rest-assured_tests/.allure/allure-2.14.0/bin") to PATH Environment Variable,
+then run:
 1. 'allure generate target/allure-results --clean'
 2. 'allure open'

 ## Most important tools and libraries used:

 - Java 17
 - Maven 3.8.3
 - Junit 5
 - Rest-Assured
 - Allure reports